 The welcome in the villages is warm.
 The famous raised eyebrows and the "Hello!
 Hi!"
 I continue to shoelace every time I meet people.
 I greet each other with dignity, perched on my motorcycle, hair in the wind.

 I stop occasionally for a last picture.
 At a final stop, an old gentleman comes out of a rice field, his peasant straw hat on his head and makes me a little chat in excellent English.

 I'm back at "my" beach, Sandugan Beach, a little late for the sunset.
 Pity.
 But I'll catch up the next day ...
 I really love this beach.
 It feels far from everything.

 As it is a little isolated, you must order in advance its evening dinner at the restaurant or pick up early morning fishermen who come to offer their fresh fish.
 And power cuts are frequent.
 But that adds to the charm of the place ...

 Diving with Kiwi Dive Resort

-Advantage, the diving center Kiwi Dive Resort diving center is a stone's throw away from my bungalow ...
-Finally, "center" is a big word for the compressor, the two rinsing tanks and the small room adjoining the bar, where we store bottles and equipment.
-There is only one guide, Filipino, Neal, very friendly and very competent.
+Advantage, the Kiwi Dive Resort diving center is a stone's throw away from my bungalow...
+Finally, "center" is a big word for the compressor, the two rinsing tanks and the small room next to the bar, where we store bottles and equipment.
+There is only one guide, a Filipino, Neal, very nice and very competent.

 But we have to reckon with the vagaries of our isolated situation: a compressor failure, the banca poorly moored that remains stranded on a sandbank at low tide, or the diesel that arrives a little late can compromise the time of diving or diving itself ...

 It does not matter.
 We dive later or the next day!
 Quiet atmosphere, far from 'Factories' or bubble plants, as we call them the big dive centers ...
 I'm always with my Maldivian bungalow neighbor Shareef as the only other diver in two or three days, it's perfect, since he is himself an instructor and is used to guiding groups under the water.